AlessandroSerra/FFC_2024/README.md

 1. Numerical integration methods with Trapezoid and Simpson's rule [Integrali Numerici](Lezione_26-03);

-2. Solving numerically the pendolum using Eulero, Eulero-Cromer and Veocity-Verlet algorithms [ODE: Pendolo]{Lezione_09-04}.
+2. Solving numerically the pendolum using Eulero, Eulero-Cromer and Veocity-Verlet algorithms [ODE: Pendolo](Lezione_09-04);

+3. Solving numerically the two body orbit using Velocity-Verlet algorithm [ODE: Pianeti](Lezione_16-04).

 More coming soon...
 Additionally, you may find supplementary materials such as README files, documentation, or sample datasets in some directories to aid your understanding of the topics covered.